openvideotech/rsl/readme.md

 Cascade is an RSL builder:

-**Cascade Native** Minimal and framework-free, built by Mark Boas. https://github.com/openvideotech/cascade-native ([demo](https://openvideo.tech/cascade/)).
+**[Cascade Native](https://github.com/openvideotech/cascade-native)** Minimal and framework-free, built by Mark Boas. ([demo](https://openvideo.tech/cascade/)).

-**Cascade Svelte** (standalone & civi), realtime responsive (ie RSL generates as you type), building on Native, compiled in Svelte, with unit tests, by Rich Lott.
-It compiles to two versions for CiviCRM and for standalone. https://github.com/openvideotech/cascade-svelte.
+**[Cascade Svelte](https://github.com/openvideotech/cascade-svelte)** (standalone & civi), realtime responsive (ie RSL generates as you type), building on Native, compiled in Svelte, with unit tests, by Rich Lott.
+It compiles to two versions for CiviCRM and for standalone.

 CiviSplit is an alpha level extension sutie for [CiviCRM](https://civicrm.org) (a comprehensive CRM for WordPress, Drupal, Backdrop & Joomla)

-**CiviSplit Agreement Builder** - extension to create, save and generate income sharing agreements in . https://lab.openvideo.tech/civisplit/agreement-builder
+**[CiviSplit Agreement Builder](https://lab.openvideo.tech/civisplit/agreement-builder)** - extension to create, save and generate income sharing agreements in.

-**CiviSplit Processor** - extension to calculate and process amounts owed to different parties. https://lab.openvideo.tech/civisplit/processor
+**[CiviSplit Processor](https://lab.openvideo.tech/civisplit/processor)** - extension to calculate and process amounts owed to different parties.

 ---